solana-foundation/developer-content/docs/programs/anchor/index.md

 ### Anchor.toml File

-The `Anchor.toml`file configures workspace settings for your programs.
+The `Anchor.toml` file configures workspace settings for your project.

 ### .anchor Folder

-Includes a `program-logs` file that contains the program's transaction logs from the last run of test files in the `tests` folder.
+Includes a `program-logs` file that contains transaction logs from the last run of test files.

 ### App Folder

-The app folder is an empty folder that can be optionally used for your frontend code.
+The `/app` folder is an empty folder that can be optionally used for your frontend code.